Protoncracker/ErgoMonitor/docs/README.md

 - **Git**: Essential for cloning the repository.
 - **Python 3.6 or newer**: ErgoMonitor is built on Python, ensuring compatibility and ease of use.

+No hardware issues or specific prerequisites found so far.

 ### Step 1: Clone the Repository